3D Mammography; 3-D Mammography; Mammogram; Tomosynthesis

 Breast Biopsy

-Also called: Biopsy of the Breast
+Also called: Biopsy of the Breast, Breast Biopsy

 A breast biopsy is a test that can confirm or rule out breast cancer.
 It is used if other breast tests or a physical exam show you might have breast cancer.
 There are three main types of breast biopsy procedures: fine-needle aspiration, core needle biopsy, and surgical biopsy.

-{"label":"Breast biopsy reference range","scale":"lin","step":0.25,"items":[{"flag":"normal","label":{"short":"Normal","long":"Normal","orientation":"horizontal"},"values":{"min":0,"max":1},"text":"A normal biopsy means that no cancer or abnormal cells were found.","conditions":[]},{"flag":"borderline","label":{"short":"Abnormal, but benign","long":"Abnormal, but benign","orientation":"horizontal"},"values":{"min":1,"max":2},"text":"If no cancer cells are found, your biopsy result will show breast changes that are not cancer (benign).
+{"label":"Breast Biopsy reference range","description":"A breast biopsy is a test that can confirm or rule out breast cancer.
+It is used if other breast tests or a physical exam show you might have breast cancer.
+There are three main types of breast biopsy procedures: fine-needle aspiration, core needle biopsy, and surgical biopsy.","scale":"lin","step":0.25,"items":[{"flag":"normal","label":{"short":"Normal","long":"Normal","orientation":"horizontal"},"values":{"min":0,"max":1},"text":"A normal biopsy means that no cancer or abnormal cells were found.","conditions":[]},{"flag":"borderline","label":{"short":"Abnormal, but benign","long":"Abnormal, but benign","orientation":"horizontal"},"values":{"min":1,"max":2},"text":"If no cancer cells are found, your biopsy result will show breast changes that are not cancer (benign).
 These include calcium deposits and cysts.
 More testing and\/or follow-up treatment may be needed.","conditions":["Usual ductal hyperplasia","Calcium deposits","Adenosis","Sclerosing adenosis","Radial scar, complex","Sclerosing lesion","Papillomatosis","Papilloma","Apocrine metaplasia","Cysts","Columnar cell change","Collagenous spherulosis","Duct ectasia","Fibrocystic changes","Flat epithelial atypia","Columnar alteration with prominent apical snouts and secretions (CAPSS)"]},{"flag":"abnormal","label":{"short":"Cancer cells found","long":"Cancer cells found","orientation":"horizontal"},"values":{"min":2,"max":3},"text":"If cancer cells are found, your biopsy result will include information about the cancer to help you and your health care provider develop a treatment plan that best meets your needs. ","conditions":["Breast cancer",""]}],"hideunits":true,"value":0.5}[{"normal":0},{"borderline":0},{"abnormal":0}]

 Use the slider below to see how your results affect your